Celecoxib: History

 According to the National Academy of Sciences, Philip Needleman, who was vice president of Monsanto in 1989 and president of Searle in 1993 oversaw research into COX-2 that led to the development of the anti-inflammatory drug celecoxib (Celebrex).
 He became senior executive vice president and chief scientist of Pharmacia from 2000 to 2003.
 Celecoxib was discovered and developed by G. D. Searle & Company and was approved by the FDA on 31 December 1998.
 It was co-promoted by Monsanto Company (parent company of Searle) and Pfizer under the brand name Celebrex.
 Monsanto merged with Pharmacia, from which the Medical Research Division was acquired by Pfizer, giving Pfizer ownership of Celebrex.
 The drug was at the core of a major patent dispute that was resolved in Searle's favor (later Pfizer) in 2004.
 In University of Rochester v.
 G.D.
 Searle & Co., 358 F.3d 916 (Fed.
 Cir.
 2004), the University of Rochester claimed that United States Pat.
 No. 6,048,850 (which claimed a method of inhibiting COX-2 in humans using a compound, without actually disclosing what that compound might be) covered drugs such as celecoxib.
-The court ruled in favor of Searle, holding in essence that the university had claimed a method requiring, yet provided no written description of, a compound that could inhibit COX-2 and therefore the patent was invalid.
+The court ruled in favor of Searle, holding in essence that the university had claimed a method requiring, yet provided no written description of, a compound that could inhibit COX-2, and therefore the patent was invalid.

 After the withdrawal of rofecoxib from the market in September 2004, celecoxib enjoyed a robust increase in sales.
-However, the results of the APC trial in December of that year raised concerns that Celebrex might carry risks similar to those of rofecoxib, and Pfizer announced a moratorium on direct-to-consumer advertising of Celebrex soon afterwards.
+However, the results of the APC trial in December of that year raised concerns that Celebrex might carry risks similar to those of rofecoxib, and Pfizer announced a moratorium on direct-to-consumer advertising of Celebrex soon afterward.
 Sales reached $2 billion in 2006.
-Prior to its availability in generic form, it was one of Pfizer's "best-selling drugs, amounting to more than $2.5 billion in sales [by 2012], and was prescribed to 2.4 million" people in 2011.
+Before its availability in generic form, it was one of Pfizer's "best-selling drugs, amounting to more than $2.5 billion in sales [by 2012], and was prescribed to 2.4 million" people in 2011.
 By 2012, 33 million Americans had taken celecoxib.